eisukeesaki/mind-maps/REST.md

                         pupose of use
                             usecases
                         functions
-                            enforce clients and servers to make comprehensive requests/responses remove any need for the connectors to retain application state between requests allow interactions to be processed in parallel without requiring that the processing mechanism understand the interaction semantics
+                            remove the need for an awareness of the overall component topology allow components to act as either destinations or intermediaries, determined dynamically by the target of each request enforce clients and servers to make comprehensive requests/responses remove any need for the connectors to retain application state between requests allow interactions to be processed in parallel without requiring that the processing mechanism understand the interaction semantics